 Map | Opening hours: 9.30AM-7PM

 So far, Helsinki had been a cultural and architectural experience, but I was yet to visit one of the top sights of the city, which is the Uspenski Orthodox Cathedral (1868).
 I was super impressed by this building, especially the interior, which reminded me of the magnificent St. Isaac Cathedral in St. Petersburg → just wait till I show you photos of it.
 It’s epic!

 Right beneath the Uspenski cathedral, I found Rakkauden Silta, which is a small bridge with love locks.
 So cute, although I almost didn’t see it because it’s small.
 I love how we have them in capitals around Europe.
 So far I’ve seen love locks in Ljubljana, Paris, Copenhagen, Riga and here.

-While I was in Helsinki, I got to visit friends I had met on a press trip to Croatia earlier this summer.
+While in Helsinki, I visited friends I had met on a press trip to Croatia earlier this summer.
 We went to Nuuksio National Park, just 35 km from Helsinki, where we had a picnic by the lake.

 Visiting Finland just made me want to see more of the country, especially Lapland in the north.
 I had a great time getting to know Finnish culture, which is not so different from my own, and I really liked leaving the city for a few hours and getting a glimpse of the wild nature that is Finland.

 Helsinki is a fun and interesting capital and even though it isn’t the cheapest place in Europe, there are still lots of free things to do in Helsinki.
 I would definitely come back.

 If you have time, you can go overland from Tallinn to Riga by bus.
 It’s really easy, the trip takes 4,5 hours and you can go by luxury bus.
 I think Riga is a great destination for a few days.
 Read about my trip to Riga and which things to see here.